karlnicolipelletero-ux/JavaFinalProject_Pelletero_KarlNicoli/README.md

 _**Program Features**_

-  •Allows users to input unlimited text or number entries •Displays all added items in a list
-  •Provides a “Roulette” button that simulates a spinning selection effect •Randomly selects one item from the list
-  •Includes additional buttons such as Add, Clear, and Spin for better usability •Simple and intuitive Java Swing-based graphical interface
+  •It Allows users to input unlimited text or number entries, Displays all added items in a list , Provides a “Roulette” button that simulates a spinning selection effect, randomly selects one item from the list, includes additional buttons such as Add, Clear, and Spin for better usability, simple and intuitive Java Swing-based graphical interface

 _**How to Run the Program**_